 Less than twenty years ago, the Soviet Union was the "Evil Empire."

-Communist Russia and the United States were the two superpowers of the world, glaring at one another across sharp ideological and political lines.
-In the 1980s, following Gorbachev's "openness," all that began to change.
+Communist Russia and the United States were the two superpowers of the world, competing with one another across sharp ideological and political lines.
+In the 1980s, following Gorbachev's policy of "openness," all that began to change.
 After the fall of communism in Eastern Europe, these modern times mark the beginning of a new, capitalist era for Russia.

 Timeless Mystery of Russia

 Why study Russian?
 Some reasons never change: Pushkin, Dostoevsky, Tolstoy, Solzhenitsyn, Tchaikovsky, Shostakovich, Chagall, Kandinsky, Ballanchine, Nijinsky.
-Furthermore, the artistic life of modern Russia is proving itself to be just as vibrant as the years past.
+Even today, the artistic life of modern Russia is proving itself to be just as vibrant as in years past.

 Is Studying Russian Practical?

 The skills you will acquire studying Russian are especially critical and versatile in current times.
-Decades ago, when the United States and the Soviet Union held each other in suspicion, travel to Russia was difficult to arrange.
-Now there are a numerous opportunities to study in Russia, and endless ways to get to know this wonderful and mysterious country.
+Travel to Russia is easy to arrange, and visitors to Moscow and other large cities will find all the conveniences and luxuries of home, and then some.
 Dickinson College's program, Dickinson in Moscow, provides not only an intensive summer study-abroad program, but also programs for the spring or fall semester, or for the academic year.
-Dickinson's programs are going on 20 years and have a close relationship with the Russian State University of the Humanities.
-With so many newly opened doors between Russia and the United States, studying Russian provides numerous career and educational opportunities.
+Dickinson's programs are going on 25 years and have a close partnership with the Russian State University of the Humanities in Moscow.
+With so many newly opened doors between Russia and the United States in the past 25 years, studying Russian provides numerous career and educational opportunities.

-There are many possibilities to use Russian language in the greater world, and the job opportunities for students of Russian are constantly expanding.
+There are nearly 3 million Russian-Americans living in the United States alone.
+The job opportunities for students of Russian are constantly expanding.
 Of course, there are still considerable opportunities for employment with such United States governmental agencies as the CIA, the FBI, the State Department, and the NSA, as well as non-profit organizations.
-Furthermore, the 2000s saw a huge growth in opportunities in the private sector, in such fields as business, marketing, finance, international relations and environmental studies.
+Furthermore, the 2000s saw a huge growth in opportunities in the private sector, in such fields as business, marketing, finance, international relations, environmental studies, and the art world.
 A huge number of modern travel possibilities that afford visitation between Russia and the West have given rise to jobs in tourism and the administration of travel-abroad programs.
-International exchange organizations (such as the American Council of Teachers of Russian) regularly post opportunities to work, teach, and volunteer abroad.
+International exchange organizations (such as the American Councilziz of Teachers of Russian) regularly post opportunities to work, teach, and volunteer abroad.
 You can also check out the web pages of The Moscow Times or The St. Petersburg Times for specific job advertisements.

 Read more on why you should study Russian now.